HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_network.md

 page_title: "hpegl_vmaas_network Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
   Use this data source to get the network details.
-This data can be fetched under Infrastructure->Networks
 ---

 # hpegl_vmaas_network (Data Source)

 Use this data source to get the network details.
-This data can be fetched under Infrastructure->Networks

 ## Example Usage